Columbus Division of Police: Equipment

-As of 2015, the Division had 460 marked patrol vehicles, 410 unmarked vehicles, 31 motorcycles, 154 bicycles, five boats, ten horses, twelve police dogs, and five helicopters.
+As of 2024, the Division had 452 marked patrol vehicles, 260 unmarked vehicles, 25 motorcycles, 300 bicycles, five boats, eleven horses, eleven police dogs, and four helicopters.

 Patrol Subdivision

 Deputy Chief is Smith Weir supervises uniformed patrol officers and supervisors.
 There are six Patrol Zones that cover the geographical limits of the city.
 These zones are further divided into twenty precincts.
 This Subdivision is the largest by staffing within the Division.
 Uniformed Patrol Officers handle 911 emergency calls & calls for service from residents.
 In past years this position held the title of 'Chief of Patrol'.

 Community & Wellness Subdivision

-Deputy Chief Elrico Alli leads this subdivision whose mission focuses on Community outreach & interaction.
-This segment of the division also houses The Therapy Dog Unit, Wellness Center & handles Court Liaison duties with the Franklin County Court System.
+Deputy Chief Elrico Alli leads this subdivision with a mission focuses on Community outreach & interaction.
+This segment of the division also houses the Therapy Dog Unit, Wellness Center & Court Liaison who assist Franklin County Court System.

 Public Accountability Subdivision

 Deputy Chief Mark Denner supervises this Subdivision which includes the Fiscal Management Bureau, Human Resources Bureau, Professional Standards Bureau, and Internal Affairs Bureau.
 Background Investigations for police recruits falls within this subdivision as well.